TYPO3 Accessibility

 EN 301 549

-The European accessibility standard for ICT products and services, including websites, uis sed to support compliance with the EU Directive.
+The European accessibility standard for ICT products and services, including a website, which can be used to demonstrate compliance with the EU Directive.

 BFSG